-Beginning Monday, Aug.
-23, face coverings will be required for all pre-K-12 students over the age of two, staff and visitors, regardless of vaccination status, while on the school bus, or while indoors at all schools and District facilities, including the Crystal Learning Center.
+Face coverings are currently required for all pre-K-12 students over the age of two, staff and visitors, regardless of vaccination status, while on the school bus, or while indoors at all schools and district facilities, including the Crystal Learning Center.

 As a school district, we have a responsibility to protect those who can’t get a vaccine or are not yet eligible for one, including our youngest students.

 Requiring masks inside our buildings and buses will allow us to reduce the number of disruptive classroom quarantines.
 Per the Minnesota Departments of Education (MDE) and Health (MDH), full classroom quarantines will no longer be necessary when face-coverings have been consistently used.